Alternatives

 A political deduction game.
 Liberals try to pass liberal policies.
 Fascists try to get Hitler elected chancellor.
 Brilliant mechanics — even if you catch a fascist, you might still accidentally help them.

-Like Mafia because: Hidden teams, accusations, betrayal.
+Like Werewolf because: Hidden teams, accusations, betrayal.
 Different because: Policy-passing mechanic adds strategy beyond pure social deduction.

 Deception: Murder in Hong Kong